Empire325Marketing/FrankOp/README.md

    scripts/start_trinity_frontend.sh
    ```

+   The build directories `node_modules/`, `.next/` and any generated `dist/` folder
+   are listed in `.gitignore`.
+These artifacts are created when running the above
+   commands and should **not** be committed to version control.

 The frontend will send chat prompts to `http://localhost:5001/api/chat` and
 display the result.